singhharsh100/InstaBotAutomationScript/README.md

 **Select Raw mode.
 # InstaBotAutomationScript
-This automated bot works on testing automation tool SELENIUM.
+This automated bot works on testing/automation tool SELENIUM.
 **Make sure the version of chromedriver supports the version of Google chrome that you are using.
 Driver--> ChromeDriver 96.0.4664.45
 Chrome version--> Version 96.0.4664.45(Latest)